 When should I use hair testing?

-Hair testing should be used to look at historic drug abuse over a number of months, as well as being used as as tool to monitor abstinence.
+Hair testing should be used to profile historic drug or alcohol use over a number of months.

 How much hair is collected?

 Two samples (the ‘A’ and ‘B’) are collected.
-Each is cut close to the skin and is approximately the thickness of a pencil.
+Each is cut close to the scalp / body and is approximately the thickness of a pencil.